StackVista/stackstate-docs/setup/security/rbac/rbac_roles.md

 ## Overview

 Every user in StackState needs to have a subject and a set of [permissions](rbac_permissions.md) assigned; this combination is called a role.
 A role describes a group of users that can access a specific data set.
-StackState ships with four predefined roles and you can also create custom names and groups to match your needs.
+StackState ships with a set of predefined roles and you can also create roles to match your needs.

 ## Predefined roles